 I have a selection of various wet opals and dried opal for sale.
 Less than super gem grade stable opals are sold in parcels instead of picking by the gram.
 They contain good opal and specimens.
 Some cut solids and others can be used for floating opal pendants in small glass vials.

 The opal forms in a different manner here.
 It is prepared for sale differently due to the very small amounts ever found.
 Mainly the damp rough is dried to prove it up and see what is crazy and what is not.
 You don't just assume it is stable because not all opal is stable regardless of where it was mined.
 It does not completely dry for cutting until it has been completely removed from the dirt and allowed to dry in air for a period of months.
 That is my standard for determining worth before retailing.
 Hobbyists sell only wet specimens due to the high loss rate when drying.
 You can count on the fact my dry opal has been exposed to desert air for months or years.
+We don't run it trough a cement mixer to crush up the crazy and expose the color.
+Not enough for that level of production or need to totally remove the questionable part of the mine run.

 A 20% Military Discount is subtracted from the product price only, not the tax or Shipping and miniscule handling charges.

 100% money back less S&H if ya just don't like it.
-Rather make you happy out of the store now that questions have been dealt with.
+Rather make you happy out of the store now that your questions have been dealt with.

 When you receive this parcel of bone dry rough, YOU CAN NOT dump it all into water and then expect to try and see how it looks polished or even weigh it to see how much it weighs now.
 Look at it dry, that is what it will cut out to.
 Some opal will break when re-wetting if it hasn't been cut reducing it's dimensions.
 If you cut it dry this will not happen unless you overheat it.
-If so it will crack like any opal will.
+If so it will crack like others opal will.
 You can wet it, but the opal can pick up over 10% additional water weight and usually changes opacity and the play of colors.
 That soaking may work with other opals to sell you water, but not dry Virgin Valley opals.
 You can dip the opals one at a time to look at them, but shake off the excess water & set them to dry back off when done looking at each piece.
 This way they still look as good as they will when cut.
 I will not accept opal back because it looks different wet; you have to re-dry your opal to see the dry colors again, as all not ground away opal will be dry back brighter.
 Once you start experimenting on your opal you are working with your opal.
 I won't take back saturated opal as what was sent you.
+If you can't afford the risk, don't take it.

 CACHALON OPAL (or Water Seekers) are also commonly found.
 This rare precious type of opal appears as a common white precious opal when dry. (good pink green multicolor under diffuse artificial light and stronger outside) Measuring 14.6mm x 9mm x 3.7mm it weighs 2.21cts dry.